Top-forms of Leading Singularities in Nonplanar Multi-loop Amplitudes: Rational top-forms and rational soft limit:

-If one of the indices, say, $i_m$, in above constraints denotes the auxiliary line, then the geometric constraint becomes $(i_1 i_2\cdots i_{m-1})^{m-2}$ under the soft-limit.
-If none of the indices denote the auxiliary line, then the geometry is invariant for $m<k$.
-As $k\rightarrow k-1$ under the soft limit the geometric constraint for $m=k$ vanishes upon taking the soft limit.
+The simplest case is that the geometry constraints in $C'$ are all untangled.
+Then the coplanarity constraints are of the form If one of the indices, e. g. $i_m$, in the above constraint denotes the auxiliary line, then the geometry constraint becomes $(i_1, i_2,\cdots, i_{m-1})^{m-2}$ in the soft-limit.
+If none of the indices denotes the auxiliary line, then the geometry is invariant for $m<k$.
+Since $k\rightarrow k-1$ in the soft limit, the geometry constraints for $m=k$ do not exist any more.

-Given a generic set of untangled geometric constraints, momenta are constrained to be co-planar in the projective space under the soft limit.
-The geometric picture is, however, not so clear yet for the tangled constraints upon taking the soft limit: For example, what is the geometry resulted for $((i_1 i_2\bigcap i_3 i_4)\, i_5 \cdots i_m)$ after the soft limit is taken on $i_1$?
-We will leave the geometric explanation in a future work.
-For the time being we will proceed with the algebraic route to arrive at the top form.
+In general the geometry constraints are still coplanarity constraints in the soft-limit.
+However, this is not obvious for the tangled cases.
+We will leave the explanation of the soft limit behavior for tangled geometry, e. g. $((i_1 i_2\bigcap i_3 i_4),i_5,\cdots, i_m)^r$, to future work.
+For now we focus on the algebraic form of these geometry constraints, which is enough to obtain the top-form.